AnesBenmerzoug/FreeCAD-Assembly2MuJoCo/README.md

 ## Examples

-Please refer to the [examples](examples/) directory for some examples showcasing this macro.
+Please refer to the [examples](examples/) directory for some examples showcasing the use of this macro.

 ## Troubleshooting